drborges/tracks/README.md

 Tracks provides a Kanban Board UI using pivotal tracker as the backend.
 The following columns are initially present in tracks:

+Manual transitions:
 1. backlog
 2. Todo
 3. Developing
 4. Testing
-5. Ready for Prod
+5. Done (labels for 'building', 'deploying')

-6. Building
-7. Live
+Automated transitions:
+6. Live (triggered by Jenkins upon a successful deploy)

+Actions in Tracks are essentially drag and drop of cards across columns.
+Some moves are not allowed to be performed manually:

+Ready for Prod -> Building: is triggered upon a PR merge in github, causing the card to be automatically moved.
+Building -> Live: Triggered by Jenkins upon a successful deployment to production.

-# The workflow in Pivotal
+# The Pivotal backend

 1. Story is created in the backlog (state=`unstarted`, labels=[])
 2. Story is selected to the current sprint (state=`planned`, labels=[])